 When deploying SSH as a service, you need to keep in mind two essential aspects: the security component itself, such as cipher suites and login credentials, and the user aspect, as in who has access.

-On the security component, make sure that your SSH server uses only modern cipher suites (as mentioned in the TLS part above).
+Ensure that your SSH server uses only modern cipher suites (as mentioned in the TLS part above).
 It is also strongly recommended to deploy SSH keys and disable password login entirely.
 If you need to jump over one server to get to another, use SSH agent forwarding and never copy your SSH key to a server.

 SSH keys should always be 4096 bits or better and should be protected by a password.
-Hardware tokens, like the Yubikey, can also store SSH keys, but the configuration can be quite complicated and may not be supported on all platforms.
+Hardware tokens, like the Yubikey, can also store SSH keys, but the configuration can be pretty complicated and may not be supported on all platforms.